What the UPS New Peak Charge Means For Your Business

 Retailers and consumers will have a new cost to contend with for the 2017 peak season.
-For the first time in its history, UPS has announced that it will add a surcharge to deliveries made during much of the holiday season.
+For the first time in its history, UPS has announced that it will add an additional fee, the UPS New Peak Charge, to deliveries made during much of the holiday season.

 It remains to be seen how competitors will respond, but shippers must be prepared for the likelihood that the other half of the parcel duopoly FedEx will follow suit.
 If all peak season shipments are subject to a new surcharge, it will undoubtedly influence how retailers prepare for the all-important holiday period.